Continuous homotopy fixed points for Lubin-Tate spectra: Homotopy theory of profinite spaces

 \subsection{Profinite $G$-spaces}

 Let $G$ be a fixed profinite group.
-Let $S$ be a profinite set on which $G$ acts continuously, i.e.\,$G$ is acting on $S$ via a continuous map $\mu:G \times S \to S$.
+Let $S$ be a profinite set on which $G$ acts continuously, i.e.\, the group $G$ is acting on $S$ via a continuous map $\mu:G \times S \to S$.
 In this situation we say that $S$ is a profinite $G$-set.
-If $X$ is a profinite space and $G$ acts continuously on each $X_n$ such that the action is compatible with the structure maps, then we call $X$ a {\em profinite $G$-space}.
-We denote by $\hShg$ the category of profinite $G$-spaces with $G$-equivariant maps of profinite spaces as morphisms.
-If $X$ is a pointed profinite space with a continuous $G$-action that fixes the basepoint, then we call $X$ a pointed profinite $G$-space.
-We denote the corresponding category by $\hShpg$.\\ While a discrete $G$-space $Y$ is characterized as the colimit over the fixed point spaces $Y^U$ over all open subgroups, a profinite $G$-space X is the limit over its orbit spaces $X_U$.
-More explicitly, for an open and hence closed normal subgroup $U$ of $G$, let $X_U$ be the quotient space under the action by $U$, i.e.\,the quotient $X/\sim$ with $x \sim y$ in $X$ if both are in the same orbit under $U$.
-It is easy to show that the canonical map $\phi:X \to \lim_U X_U$ is a homeomorphism, where $U$ runs through the open subgroups of $G$.\\ In order to get a model structure on $\hShg$ one can find explicit sets of generating fibrations and trivial fibrations.
-They arise naturally by considering $G$-actions on the corresponding generating sets for the model structure on $\hSh$.
-The following result has been proven in \cite{gspaces}. \begin{theorem} There is a fibrantly generated left proper simplicial model structure on the category of profinite $G$-spaces such that a map $f$ is a weak equivalence in $\hShpg$ if and only if its underlying map is a weak equivalence in $\hShp$.
-A map $f:X\to Y$ is a cofibration in $\hShpg$ if and only if $f$ is a level-wise injection and the action of $G$ on $Y_n -f(X_n)$ is free for each $n \geq 0$.
-We denote its homotopy category by $\hHhpg$. \end{theorem}
+If $X$ is a profinite space and $G$ acts continuously on each $X_n$ such that the action is compatible with the face and degeneracy maps, then we call $X$ a profinite $G$-space.
+We denote by $\hShg$ the category of profinite $G$-spaces.
+The morphism are given by $G$-equivariant maps of profinite spaces. \\ While a discrete $G$-space $Y$ is characterized as the colimit over the fixed point spaces $Y^U$ over all open subgroups, a profinite $G$-space X is the limit over its orbit spaces $X_U$.
+More explicitly, for an open subgroup $U$ of $G$, let $X_U$ be the quotient space under the action by $U$, i.e.\,the quotient $X/\sim$ with $x \sim y$ in $X$ if both are in the same orbit under $U$.
+It is easy to show that the canonical map $\phi:X \to \lim_U X_U$ is a homeomorphism, where $U$ runs through the open subgroups of $G$.\\ Moreover, we have the following lemma which was proven in \cite{completion}, Lemma 4.2. \begin{lemma} Let $G$ be a profinite group and $X$ a profinite $G$-space.
+Then $X$ has a decomposition

+in $\hShg$ as an inverse limit of simplicial finite $G$-quotient sets where $\Rh_G(X)$ denotes the set of $G$-invariant simplicial open equivalence relations of $X$. \end{lemma} The category of profinite $G$-spaces has a simplicial structure.
+Let $X$ and $Y$ be profinite $G$-spaces.
+The mapping space $\map_{\hShg}(X,Y)$ is defined as the simplicial set whose set of $n$-simplices is given as the set of $G$-equivariant maps